-The maximum interest rate that may be charged on overdue amounts for 2019/20 financial year has been determined to be 7.5%.
+The maximum interest rate for 2020/2021 financial year has not yet been determined.
+The rate for 2019-2020 financial year was set at 7.5%.

-The discretion to write off extra charges in respect of rates and arrears in a range of appropriate circumstances is available to Councils and/or to enter into special agreements with any individual or any category of ratepayers to facilitate the discharge of the rating liability.
+The discretion is available to Councils to write off certain amounts (such as interest) in respect of rates and arrears in a range of appropriate circumstances and/or to enter into special agreements with any individual or any category of ratepayers to facilitate the discharge of the rating liability.

-The discretion to write off extra charges can be exercised if special circumstances can be demonstrated by the ratepayers involved.
+The discretion to write off certain amounts can be exercised if special circumstances can be demonstrated by the ratepayers involved.